ten7/hosting-drupal-on-kubernetes/lab04_configuration.md

       app: web
     type: LoadBalancer
 ```
-5. With that complete, apply the updated deployment to the cluster:
+5. Save the file, then apply the updated deployment to the cluster:
 ```shell
   kubectl --kubeconfig="/path/to/kubeconfig.yml" apply -f /path/to/web.yml
 ```
 6. List the pods in the cluster.
-Notice that the pod(s) for your `web` deployment were recently restarted:
+Notice that the pod(s) for your `web` deployment were recently recreated:
 ```shell
   kubectl --kubeconfig="/path/to/kubeconfig.yml" get pods NAME                  READY   STATUS    RESTARTS   AGE